Harriet Beecher Stowe: Life and work

-Harriet Elisabeth Beecher was born in Litchfield, Connecticut on June 14, 1811.
+Harriet Elisabeth Beecher was born in Litchfield, Connecticut, on June 14, 1811.
 She was the sixth of 11 children born to outspoken Calvinist preacher Lyman Beecher.
 Her mother was his first wife, Roxana (Foote), a deeply religious woman who died when Stowe was only five years old.
 Roxana's maternal grandfather was General Andrew Ward of the Revolutionary War.
-Harriet's siblings included a sister, Catharine Beecher, who became an educator and author, as well as brothers who became ministers: including Henry Ward Beecher, who became a famous preacher and abolitionist, Charles Beecher, and Edward Beecher.
+Harriet's siblings included a sister, Catharine Beecher, who became an educator and author, as well as brothers who became ministers, including Henry Ward Beecher, who became a famous preacher and abolitionist, Charles Beecher, and Edward Beecher.

-Harriet enrolled in the Hartford Female Seminary run by her older sister Catharine, where she received a traditional academic education — rather uncommon for women at the time —, with a focus in the Classics, languages, and mathematics.
+Harriet enrolled in the Hartford Female Seminary run by her older sister Catharine, where she received a traditional academic education – rather uncommon for women at the time – with a focus in the classics, languages, and mathematics.
 Among her classmates was Sarah P. Willis, who later wrote under the pseudonym Fanny Fern.

-In 1832, at the age of 21, Harriet Beecher moved to Cincinnati, Ohio to join her father, who had become the president of Lane Theological Seminary.
-There, she also joined the Semi-Colon Club, a literary salon and social club whose members included the Beecher sisters, Caroline Lee Hentz, Salmon P. Chase (future governor of Ohio and Secretary of the Treasury under President Lincoln), Emily Blackwell and others.
+In 1832, at the age of 21, Harriet Beecher moved to Cincinnati, Ohio, to join her father, who had become the president of Lane Theological Seminary.
+There, she also joined the Semi-Colon Club, a literary salon and social club whose members included the Beecher sisters, Caroline Lee Hentz, Salmon P. Chase (future governor of Ohio and United States Secretary of the Treasury under President Abraham Lincoln), Emily Blackwell, and others.
 Cincinnati's trade and shipping business on the Ohio River was booming, drawing numerous migrants from different parts of the country, including many escaped slaves, bounty hunters seeking them, and Irish immigrants who worked on the state's canals and railroads.
-In 1829 the ethnic Irish attacked blacks, wrecking areas of the city, trying to push out these competitors for jobs.
+In 1829, the Irish attacked Blacks, wrecking areas of the city, trying to push out these competitors for jobs.
 Beecher met a number of African Americans who had suffered in those attacks, and their experience contributed to her later writing about slavery.
 Riots took place again in 1836 and 1841, driven also by native-born anti-abolitionists.

 Harriet was also influenced by the Lane Debates on Slavery.
 The biggest event ever to take place at Lane, it was the series of debates held on 18 days in February 1834, between colonization and abolition defenders, decisively won by Theodore Weld and other abolitionists.
 Elisabeth attended most of the debates.
 Her father and the trustees, afraid of more violence from anti-abolitionist whites, prohibited any further discussions of the topic.
 The result was a mass exodus of the Lane students, together with a supportive trustee and a professor, who moved as a group to the new Oberlin Collegiate Institute after its trustees agreed, by a close and acrimonious vote, to accept students regardless of "race", and to allow discussions of any topic.

 It was in the literary club at Lane that she met Rev. Calvin Ellis Stowe, a widower who was a professor of Biblical Literature at the seminary.
 The two married at the Seminary on January 6, 1836.
-The Stowes had seven children together, including twin daughters.
+The Stowes had seven children, including twin daughters.